 - A planned e-safety programme is provided as part of ICT, PHSE and other lessons.
-This is regularly revisited, covering the use of ICT and new technologies both in school and outside school - We use the resources on the Worcestershire E-safety website as a source of e-safety education resources http://www.wes.networcs.net (e.g. Hector's World at KS1 and Cyber Café and SAFE social networking at KS2) - Learning opportunities for e-safety are built into the Computing curriculum - Key e-safety messages will be reinforced through further input via assemblies and pastoral activities, as well as informal conversations when the opportunity arises. - Pupils will be helped to understand the need for the pupil Acceptable Use Agreement (see Home school agreement) and encouraged to adopt safe and responsible use of ICT both within and outside school. - In lessons where internet use is pre-planned, it is best practice that pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - Where pupils are allowed to freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit, encouraging children to discuss anything of which they are unsure and implementing the expected sanctions and/or support as necessary.
+This is regularly revisited, covering the use of ICT and new technologies both in school and outside school - We use the national resources through CEOP to support teaching - Learning opportunities for e-safety are built into the Computing curriculum - Key e-safety messages will be reinforced through further input via assemblies and pastoral activities, as well as informal conversations when the opportunity arises. - Pupils will be helped to understand the need for the pupil Acceptable Use Agreement (see Home school agreement) and encouraged to adopt safe and responsible use of ICT both within and outside school. - In lessons where internet use is pre-planned, it is best practice that pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - Where pupils are allowed to freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit, encouraging children to discuss anything of which they are unsure and implementing the expected sanctions and/or support as necessary.